Who needs category theory?: A dialog on category theory and its applications in computing

-There is also the hammer-and-nail phenomenon: ``For a person with a hammer, everything looks like a nail.''
-Here is a true life example, but allow us to omit the reference.
+\Ar Here is a true life example, but allow us to omit the reference.
 A computation can be seen as a category where objects are states and morphisms are state transitions.
 If you take this point of view, then you might want computation transformers to be functorial, which narrows unreasonably your library of computation transformers.
 For example, you lose compilers.